amvro23/adsorption/README.md

 ```
 ![all_isotherms](https://user-images.githubusercontent.com/91277572/208971930-40142a78-459c-4e70-840b-88829d8ffe2a.png)

-You can assess the isotherm models.
+You can assess the fit of isotherm models.
 ```Python
 isotherm.assess_fit()
 ```